Malthopsis: Characteristics

 Malthopsis batfishes have a flattened head, although this is higher than the body and they have a long tail.
 The body disc is very triangular in shape with a widely based rostrum which isclearly pointed and long and which overhangs the mouth.
 The esca is an oval bulb with 2 small cirri on its upper edge.
 The scales resemble bucklers or simple spines.
 The buckler-like scales on the subopercle are typically weel-developed and have some enlarged spines.
 There are three squarish r obling patchjes of teeth on the vomer and palate and 2 closely set patches of teeth on the tongue.
 These fishes have small dorsal and anal fin which are located towards the rear of their bodies.
 The base of the pectoral fins have elbow-like joints and are clearly separated from body, while the pelvic fins are not reduced in size.
 All of the underside of body is covered in scales while the underside of the tail has a dense covering of small spines, as well as 2 rows of large conical scales.
 The lateral line is typically complete but when there is an interrupted lateral line the part nearer the tail takes a downward tutn immediately in front of the anus.
-The colour of the body is plain yellowish-brown to grey or dark brown and there are noramlly markings such as eyespots, plain spots, patches or reticulated lines.
-These fishes are small, the largest species in the genus is the giant triangular batfish (M. gigas) with a maximum published standard length of 13.6 cm while the smallest is McCrouther's triangular batfish whit a maximum published standard length of 4.5 cm.
+The colour of the body is plain yellowish-brown to grey or dark brown and there are normally markings such as eyespots, plain spots, patches or reticulated lines.
+These fishes are small, the largest species in the genus is the giant triangular batfish (M. gigas) with a maximum published standard length of 13.6 cm while the smallest is McCrouther's triangular batfish with a maximum published standard length of 4.5 cm.